South Brunswick, New Jersey: Local government

 South Brunswick operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the four-member Township Council.
 Members of the Township Council are elected at-large to four-year terms in partisan elections on a staggered basis with two seats up for election in even-numbered years.
 The mayoral seat is up for election directly by the voters.
 At a reorganization meeting held in January after each election, the council selects a deputy mayor from among its members.

-As of 2025, members of the Township Council are Mayor Charles Carley (D, term as mayor ends December 31, 2022), Deputy Mayor Joseph J. Camarota Jr. (D, 2024), Kenneth Bierman (D, 2022), Archana "Ann" Grover (D, 2024) and Josephine "Jo" Hochman (D, 2024).
+As of 2025, members of the Township Council are Mayor Charles Carley (D, term as mayor ends December 31, 2026), Deputy mayor Kenneth Bierman (D, 2026), Patricia Germain (D, 2028), Archana "Ann" Grover (D, 2028) and Josephine Hochman (D, 2028).

 Federal, state and county representation

 South Brunswick is located in the 12th Congressional District and is part of New Jersey's 16th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, South Brunswick had been in the 14th state legislative district.